Home icon

 What are the best times to wash hands?

-Children should wash their hands as soon as they arrive at the child care center or day care home, AND…
+Children should wash their hands as soon as they arrive at the school or childcare center AND…

 • BEFORE going home

-• AFTER using the bathroom, sneezing, touching the nose, playing with an animal, playing outside, playing with toys that other children use, or touching anything soiled with body fluids or wastes (such as blood, saliva, urine, stool, or vomit)
+• AFTER using the bathroom or having diapers changed; handling pets or animals; sneezing, coughing, or blowing and/or wiping their nose; playing outside; or touching anything soiled with body fluids or wastes, such as blood, saliva, urine, stool, or vomit

-• BEFORE AND AFTER eating, cooking, or otherwise handling food
+• BEFORE AND AFTER using the water table or each meal or snack, cooking experience, or otherwise handling food

 • ANYTIME hands look, feel, or smell unclean